 Current regional climate modeling, with significant uncertainty, predicts slight increases in overall precipitation for our region going forward, although with earlier runoff and the possibility of reduced summer precipitation.
-To further understand increasing regional temperatures as part of our 2023 electric IRP planning processes, Avista incorporated climate scenario modeling to determine the effects to our generation portfolio due to changing customer loads and hydroelectric profiles.
-In particular, anticipated climate change impacts to our hydroelectric production levels as a result of changes in streamflow and precipitation patterns were examined.
+To further understand increasing regional temperatures as part of our 2025 electric IRP planning processes, Avista incorporated climate scenario modeling to determine the effects to our generation portfolio due to changing customer loads and hydroelectric profiles.
+In particular, anticipated climate change impacts to our hydroelectric production levels as a result of changes in streamflow and precipitation patterns were examined as they were for our 2023 electric IRP.

 The climate analysis was based on data developed for the Columbia River Basin by the River Management Joint Operating Committee (RMJOC) comprised of the Bonneville Power Administration (BPA), United States Army Corps of Engineers, and United States Bureau of Reclamation.
-The RMJOC, in conjunction with the University of Washington and Oregon State University, completed two studies, one in 2018 and another in 2020, utilizing downscaled global climate models (GCMs), hydrology and reservoir operation models to predict monthly river flows for the period 2020-2100 for locations throughout the Columbia River Basin, including all Avista's hydroelectric facility locations.
+The RMJOC, in conjunction with the University of Washington and Oregon State University, completed two studies, one in 2018 and another in 2020, utilizing two Intergovernmental Panel on Climate Change's (IPCC) representative concentration pathway (RCP), downscaled global climate models (GCMs), hydrology and reservoir operation models to predict monthly river flows for the period 2020-2100 for locations throughout the Columbia River Basin, including all Avista's hydroelectric facility locations.